johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/Git_and_Github/msr.md

 ### **This individual assignment is due January 26th, 2023**

-For this assignment, you will be learning how to explore an open source repository from GitHub.
+For this lab, you will be learning how to explore an open source repository from GitHub.
 You will also learn how to extract useful information from the repository and practice your project management skills by writing a short executive summary on your findings.